country4livin/Project-3-Electric-Vehicles/README.md

 You can check the box of which overalymap you would like to see layered ontop off the Registered EVs by State.
 - The State Station will provide you information on how many charging stations there are per state.
 - The Access Station will provide you information on how many private or public charging stations there are per state.
-- The Status Station will provice you information on how many available, planned, temporarily unavailable charging stations there are per state.
+- The Status Station will provide you information on how many available, planned, temporarily unavailable charging stations there are per state.

 #### Code Source
 Jupyter code (evRegistration.ipynb) within US_EV.